Mneme-org/API/server/api/README.md

 It's simple in use in case you want to create your own app that uses it.

 For now it supports:
-* Creation of users
+* Create users
-* Creation of journals for users
+* Create journals for users
-* Creation of entries for journals
+* Create, delete, and update entries for journals

 To do:
 * Update and Deletion of users